 The average trial participant lost 12 pounds more when taking Mounjaro/Zepbound than Ozempic at the maximum weekly dosage of 15 mg.

-Read more: Ozempic vs. Mounjaro: Which One Should You Choose?
+Learn more about how these medications compare in: Ozempic vs. Mounjaro: Which One Should You Choose?

 Can I take Mounjaro or Zepbound if I don’t have diabetes?